-- Updating of travel demand variables derived from the monitoring systems described in Task A-10 above. - Entry and update of the proposed transportation plans, programs, and projects necessary to analyze the system on the computer model. - Continue coordination with DOTD to develop new roadway projects within the model. - Conduct general research into TDM information and best practices. - Continued analysis of corridors and sub-areas throughout the Urbanized Area for potential needs. - Update and monitor the Intelligent Transportation System (ITS) activities. - Update the model within the MTP 2050 Update. - Coordinate with DOTD and other entities to develop a new layer of potential roadway projects within the transportation model.
+- Updating of travel demand variables derived from the monitoring systems described in Task A-10 above. (population/land use/congestion/system performance all contribute to the TDM) - Entry and update of the proposed transportation plans, programs, and projects necessary to analyze the system on the computer model. - Continue coordination with DOTD to develop new roadway projects within the model. - Conduct general research into TDM information and best practices. - Continued analysis of corridors and sub-areas throughout the Urbanized Area for potential needs. - Update and monitor the Intelligent Transportation System (ITS) activities. - Update the model within the MTP 2050 Update. - Coordinate with DOTD and other entities to develop a new layer of potential roadway projects within the transportation model.